kclose3/RipCord/README.md

 RipCord - Automatically Sleep when Drive is Removed<br>
-	v0.1.1-alpha
+	&emsp;v0.1.1-alpha

 Written By KClose<br>
-	Based on an idea by reddit user u/SATLTSADWFZ
+	&emsp;Based on an idea by reddit user u/SATLTSADWFZ

 This script will install the following files:
 - ~/Library/Scripts/KClose3Scripts/com.kclose3.ripcord.sh